Holeey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword script Display lines containing the pattern “root” from the file /etc/passwd 15-countthatword script Displays the number of lines that contain the pattern “bin” in given file 16-whatsnext script Display lines containing the pattern “root” and 3 lines after them in the file
+14-findthatword script Display lines containing the pattern “root” from the file /etc/passwd 15-countthatword script Displays the number of lines that contain the pattern “bin” in given file 16-whatsnext script Display lines containing the pattern “root” and 3 lines after them in the file 17-hidethisword Display all the lines in the file /etc/passwd that do not contain the pattern bin.